OxHainan/cloak-compiler/README.md

-# zkay: A Blockchain Privacy Language
+# cloak: A Blockchain Privacy Language

-zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to NIZK-enabled private smart contracts.
+cloak is a programming language which enables automatic compilation of intuitive data privacy specifications to NIZK, TEE enabled private smart contracts.

+cloak is based on a research work, [zkay](https://github.com/eth-sri/zkay.git).

 ## Warning